vikki8/onos_traffic_reroute_app/README.md

 ### Step 10: Traffic Generation
 Pump high-load traffic using traffic generation tools such as iperf & scapy. <br>
-Refer to my other GitHub repo [here](https://github.com/vikki8/real_life_traffic_generator), to implement a real-life traffic generation scenario using a real-life traffic flow dataset.
+Refer to my other GitHub repository [here](https://github.com/vikki8/real_life_traffic_generator), to implement a real-life traffic generation scenario using a real-life traffic flow dataset.

 ## License
 This project is licensed under the Apache-2 License.